Title

 “Shall the measure maintaining 9-1-1 emergency/fire/paramedic/police response, keeping neighborhood fire stations open; improving housing affordability; addressing homelessness; keeping public areas/parks safe, clean; maintaining library services, stormwater protection; improving natural disaster preparedness; retaining local businesses/jobs, and for general government use; by establishing a ½¢ sales tax providing approximately $15,600,000 annually until ended by voters; requiring audits, public spending disclosure, all funds used locally, be adopted?”

-Santa Barbara Essential Local Services Measure Summary
+Santa Barbara Essential Local Services Measure (Measure I) Summary

-• Maintain 911 emergency medical, police/ crime prevention and fire response services
+• Maintain 911 emergency medical, police/crime prevention, and fire response services

 • Funding the recently created Local Housing Trust Fund